 Add the Andouille sausage, onions, celery, red peppers, green peppers, garlic, okra, cooking over medium heat.
 Stir until the vegetables cook through about 5 minutes or until slightly tender.

 Add tomatoes, creole spice, bay leaves, thyme sprigs, salt, and crab stock and bring to a simmer.

 Simmer on low for 1 hour skimming away any oil or impurities that come to the surface.

 Make the rice according to the package instructions.

-Remove the sprig of thyme and discard.
+Remove the sprig of thyme and discard it.
 Bring the mixture back to a simmer.
 Add the crabmeat, shrimp, oysters, and hot sauce.
 Simmer for 2-1/2 minutes.